Air Conditioner Repair Checklist

 - Making your system break down sooner

-We recommend replacing flat filters once a month, and accordion filters every three months.
+We recommend replacing flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last replaced yours, shut off your system fully and take out the filter.
+If you can’t remember when you last replaced your filter, shut off your system fully and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be found in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you see a lot of dust, you need to buy a new filter.